daid/ezflashjr/doc/Protocol.md

 ### $7F37: Configure MBC

 This register configures the MBC to be used by the cart.
-Currently assume this is only prepared, and not applied, as the loader ROM is still running from ROM when this is written.
+Currently assume this is only prepared, and not applied, as the kernel ROM is still running from ROM when this is written.

 Known values: